kathrinse/TabSurvey/README.md

 The framework provides implementations to compute feature attribution explanations for several models.
 Additionally, the feature attributions can be automatically compared to SHAP values and a global ablation test which successively perturbs the most important features, can be run.
-The same parameters as before can passed, but with some additions:
+The same parameters as before can be passed, but with some additions:

 `attribute.py --model_name <Name of the Model> [--globalbenchmark] [--compareshap] [--numruns <int>] [--strategy diag]`